 When to apply

 For undergraduate courses, ICMS has three trimesters per year (February, May and September) and you can start your qualification in any of these trimesters.
-For postgraduate courses, ICMS has two semesters per year (February and July) and you can start your qualification in either of these semesters.
+For postgraduate courses, ICMS has three intakes per year (February, July and October).
 Applications should be made at least two months prior to the preferred enrolment date.
 Late applications are accepted, however places at the College are limited.

-Applicants who can demonstrate successful completion of equivalent subjects at a recognised institution may be eligible for credit towards study at ICMS.
+Also referred to as 'recognition of prior learning (RPL) or 'credit transfers', advanced standing means that applicants who can demonstrate successful completion of equivalent subjects at a recognised institution may be eligible for credit towards study at ICMS.
 Exemptions are only granted for subjects studied at diploma or undergraduate level.
-Similarly, applicants who can demonstrate competence attained through formal training, work experience and/or life experience may also be eligible for credit transfer.
+Similarly, applicants who can demonstrate competence attained through formal training, work experience and/or life experience may also be eligible for advanced standing in an ICMS course.